goodwill80/My_Carpark_App/README.md

 - App can only be used in Singapore for searching of HDB carparks.
 - App is best experienced using Chrome Browser.
 - User must enable location setting on their browser or mobile phone.
-- To experience features on navigation, passenger-driver communication or Driver SOS, App needs to be run on a mobile phone (with Google map and Whatsapp)
+- To experience features on navigation, passenger-driver communication or Driver SOS, App needs to run on a mobile phone (with Google map and Whatsapp)

 ## Starting the App from IDE